 Cultural sensitivity consists of promoting trust and mutual respect for cultural differences between providers and patients [2].
 In end-of-life care, an understanding of cultural differences in beliefs about grieving is necessary.
 In Western culture, grieving is expected to be time-limited, and extended grieving can be considered pathologic [23].
 However, in other cultures, extended periods of grieving are socially sanctioned.
 For example, Egyptian parents who have lost a child are allowed a grieving period that lasts up to seven years [24].
+Some cultural and religious groups avoid talking about death and are therefore reluctant to discuss end-of-life planning, believing that to do so communicates defeat [194].
 In terms of program planning, cultural sensitivity can be expressed in the design and implementation of physical layouts of space.
 For example, some cultures (e.g., Native American) revolve around extended family and the community.
 The physical environment in which a patient receives care should take into account this collectivistic orientation.
 Rooms large enough to accommodate the many extended family members who come to visit would be needed [25].
 In Muslim culture, a patient and his/her family members might request that the patient's bed face Mecca [114].
 Many Hmongs practice rituals, such as using charms to ward off evil spirits [161].